TheMaximalBeing/aoe2-bo-simulator/readme.md

   - techs researches
   - units trained
   - buildings built
-  - idle buildings -- this displays idle time in seconds and as a percentage of total time
+  - idle buildings - this displays idle time in seconds and as a percentage of total time
   - villager distribution (i.e. what villagers are gathering)
   - villager activities (percent time per task per villager type)
-- the activities are as follows
+- The activities are as follows
   - build: building something (including walking to building)
   - gather: gathering resources
   - drop: dropping off resources or returning to camp